 3. They might have the pressure of parent’s expectations

 Due to their constant urge to be perfect and tendency to please their parents, older children have greater academic pressure than their younger siblings.
 Also, parents expect their oldest children to be a role model for their younger siblings in every aspect, including academics (5).
-The pressure from the parents and the need to excel could take them into a zone where they cannot accept failure, which could become problematic in their latter years of life.
+The pressure from the parents and the need to excel and gain constant recognition could take them into a zone where they cannot accept failure, which could become problematic in their later years.

 4. They may have high self-esteem

 According to Adler’s theory and multiple studies in recent times, it has been found that older children tend to have higher self-esteem and confidence (6).
 It helps them in their academic performance and professionalism but may not be helpful in social life.
-High self-esteem could lead to ego, and if they are not humble and do not have gratitude, others might not accept them.
+High self-esteem could also lead to ego problems and resentment, and if they are not humble and do not have gratitude, others might not accept them.

 5. They might develop an unhealthy competitive attitude

 When the sibling rivalry and jealousy on the sibling’s arrival is not handled properly by parents, the firstborn can hold it as a grudge against their parents or their younger sibling.
-This creates an unhealthy competitive attitude even after growing up—a sign of the oldest child syndrome.
+This creates unhealthy competition between the siblings even after growing up—a sign of the oldest child syndrome.

 6. They might become obsessive

 The oldest child becomes a protector of the younger ones.
-It is a good quality until it turns extreme.
+It is a good quality until it turns extreme and they start to exercise authority over them.

 If you find your child going overboard trying to make something perfect to the level of obsession, it is unhealthy for them and the younger siblings.
 Even the younger children may get used to the protection and become dependent, while the oldest ones could lose themselves to their siblings and become obsessive.